 These two programs were the only ones that worked on formatting test drive, so they very well may work on your drive.
 However, the programs did not remove the write protection, which was what we really wanted to happen.

 As was noted before, check the website of your USB flash drive manufacturer to see if they have a program that might help you, or a repair or replacement service.
-Remember to try all the steps mentioned in the fixing write protection errors on a USB pen drive article as well as the instructions for changing attributes in Diskpart.
+Remember to try all the steps mentioned in the fixing write protection errors on a USB pen drive article (see link in the introduction above) as well as the instructions for changing attributes in Diskpart.
 If all of that doesn’t work, you might want to put on your stomping boots, do the Office Space dance on it, and head down to your local retailer to get a new one.

 If you’ve found another way to format a write protected flash drive and remove the write protection, we’d love to read about it in the comments.
 After all, we’re all in this together.